c-r-lewis/Ansible-Web-Service-Automation-with-Docker/README.md

    test_environment ansible_host=192.168.1.100 ansible_user=root
    ```

 The tag [docker] corresponds to the group name.
 In Ansible, the group name is used to categorize and organize hosts in your inventory file.
 It allows you to target a specific set of hosts (or containers, VMs, physical machines, etc.) when running a playbook.
-You can define multiple groups in your inventory file, and each group can contain one or more hosts.
-In this example I've updated the group name to [physical_machines] for clarity.
+You can define multiple groups in your inventory file, each containing one or more hosts.
+I've updated the group name to [physical_machines] for clarity in this example.
 If you change the group name, you'll also need to update the hosts in the playbook to the updated group name.

 2. **Ensure SSH Access**:
    - Ensure SSH is enabled on the physical machine.